socialray/makahiki-ktuh/doc/installation-makahiki-heroku.rst

 --------------------------------

-Now that you have a running Makahiki instance, it is time to configure it for your challenge, as documented in :ref:`section-configuration`.
+Now that you have a running Makahiki instance, it is time to configure it for your challenge, as documented in :ref:`section-site-configuration`.

 Updating your Makahiki instance
 -------------------------------